 The second lesson actually came on Mark’s third visit.
 He told me that after he had excitedly explained to his physician what happened, his doctor immediately told him that this was impossible, that there was absolutely no connection between the spine and the nose.
 I knew then that if chiropractic is to take credit for our claims beyond “placebo” and “spontaneous remissions,” I better learn how to explain to ANYONE the exact mechanism of how adjustments work.

 Indeed, from the very first chiropractic adjustment to the hundreds of millions that have been delivered since, neurology has always been at the heart of explaining our benefits.
 Just as our forefathers employed the neuroscience of the day, as science evolves, so must we.

-Modern neurology not only offers us a plausible rationale for the far-reaching effects of our adjustments, but provides an opportunity to better examine and treat our patients.
+Modern neurology not only offers us a plausible rationale for the far-reaching effects of our adjustments, it provides an opportunity to better examine and treat our patients.
 This in turn leads to the most important factor that contributes to a successful practice and confidence in what we do: consistent, exceptional results.